 Honoring one of Minnesota's best

-Minnesota’s own John “Sly” Sylvester is known to many as a fantastic soccer player, a coach, and a person everyone seems to know.
+Minnesota’s own John “Sly” Sylvester was known to many as a fantastic soccer player, a coach, and a person everyone seemed to know.

 He graduated from Washburn High School in 1990, where he was also a star soccer player.
 In the late 1990s, Sly played for the Minnesota Thunder, at a time when the team dominated the USL leagues and won a national championship.

 After his playing career, John coached Washburn girls varsity soccer, was the coaching director at Minneapolis United, and coached at various Minnesota soccer clubs.

 John passed away on June 16, 2017, after a long battle with ALS.
 He leaves his wife, Tessie, and their two sons, Gus and Freddy.
 Come out on October 5, 2017, for the fifth annual Sylvester Cup matches between Washburn and Southwest.
 Support Miller and Laker soccer, honor John Sylvester’s legacy, and donate to support John Sylvester’s family and witness all that John contributed to Minnesota soccer.

 - 2013 Boys: Southwest (3-1)